precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-defining-mesh-connectivity.md

 Version 3 overhauls the definition of meshes.

-Connectivity now consists of explicitly defined elements (via the API) and implicitly defined elements. preCICE automatically generates all implicit elements.
+Connectivity now consists of explicitly defined elements (elements created via calls to the API) and implicitly defined elements (elements additionally created by preCICE).
 As an example, explicitly defining a triangle ABC via the API guarantees the existence of the implicit edges AB, AC, and BC.

-Furthermore, all connectivity is defined via vertex IDs only.
+Furthermore, all connectivity is defined only via vertex IDs.
 There are no more edge IDs to worry about.
-The order of vertices also doesn't matter.
-Triangles BAC and CAB are considered duplicates.
+The order of vertices also does not matter.
+Triangles BAC and CAB are considered duplicates and preCICE removes one of them during the deduplication step.

+The API for defining individual connectivity elements looks as follows:

 ```cpp
 void setMeshEdge(int meshID, int firstVertexID, int secondVertexID);